Ichthyolestes

-Ichthyolestes ("fish thief") is an extinct genus of archaic cetacean that was endemic to Indo-Pakistan during the Lutetian stage.
+Ichthyolestes (from Ancient Greek ἰχθύς (ikhthús), meaning "fish", and λῃστής (lēistḗs), meaning "robber") is an extinct genus of archaic cetacean that was endemic to the northern Indian subcontinent during the Lutetian stage.
 To date, this monotypic genus is only represented by Ichthyolestes pinfoldi.

 Like other members of the family Pakicetidae, which are considered the earliest and least specialized of the archaic cetaceans, Ichthyolestes represents an early quadrupedal phase of the land-to-sea transition which occurs in the cetacean lineage.

-Discovery and Classification
+Discovery and classification

-I. pinfoldi was initially known only from teeth, which were found in the Eocene locality Ganda Kas, Pakistan.
-Upon their discovery, I. pinfoldi was placed within the Family Mesonychidae, a group of terrestrial mammals from which cetaceans were previously thought to have evolved.
-Due to morphological distinctions from other mesonychids, I. pinfoldi was later acknowledged and described as an archaeocete, making it the first Pakicetid to be described.
+Ichthyolestes pinfoldi was initially known only from teeth, which were found in the Eocene epoch near what is now Ganda Kas, Pakistan.
+Upon their discovery, I. pinfoldi was placed within the family Mesonychidae, a group of terrestrial mammals from which cetaceans were previously thought to have evolved.
+Due to morphological distinctions from other mesonychids, I. pinfoldi was later acknowledged and described as an archaeocete, making it the first pakicetid to be described.

-Cranial and postcranial material of I. pinfoldi have also been found in the Kuldana Formation, Pakistan, from the early-middle Eocene, and from the Subathu sediments of Jammu and Kashmir, India.
+Cranial and postcranial material of I. pinfoldi have also been found in the Kuldana Formation located in present-day Pakistan, from the early-middle Eocene, and from the Subathu sediments of Jammu and Kashmir, India.

 Description

-Ichthyolestes is the smallest Pakicetid, approximately 29% smaller than Pakicetus, and has been considered “fox-sized.”
+Ichthyolestes is the smallest pakicetid, approximately 29% smaller than Pakicetus, and has been considered "fox-sized".
 They retain many features typical of terrestrial Eocene artiodactyls, including long and gracile limb bones, a fused sacrum, small mandibular foramen, and no cranial telescoping.
 The body plan of Ichthyolestes is generally similar to Pakicetus, but smaller and more gracile.
 Therefore, locomotion is also thought to be reliant on quadrupedal paddling.